Peleset: Identity and origins

 Today, historians generally identify the Peleset with the Philistines, or rather, vice versa.
 The origins of the Peleset, like much of the Sea Peoples, are not universally agreed upon – with that said, scholars have generally concluded that the bulk of the clans originated in the greater Southern European area, including western Asia Minor, the Aegean, and the islands of the Mediterranean.
 Fellow Sea Peoples clans have likewise been identified with various Mediterranean polities, to varying acceptance: the Ekwesh with the Achaeans, the Denyen with the Danaans, the Lukka with the Lycians, the Shekelesh with the Sicels, the Sherden with the Sardinians, etc. They are easily identifiable by their distinctive "feathered" plume helmets, which in reality were most likely leather strips.

 Older sources sometimes identify the Peleset with the Pelasgians.
-However, this identification has numerous problems and is usually disregarded by modern scholars.
-A major issue is the etymological difficulties of the "g" in "Pelasgians" becoming a "t" in the Egyptian translation, especially as the Philistine endonym already corresponded to the form P-L-S-T and therefore required no such modification to be rendered as Peleset in the Egyptian language.
+However, challenges to this identification were raised in the mid-20th century.
+A German philologist noted etymological difficulties of the "g" in "Pelasgians" becoming a "t" in the Egyptian translation, especially as the Philistine endonym already corresponded to the form P-L-S-T and therefore required no such modification to be rendered as Peleset in the Egyptian language.

+More recent studies find no reason for this variation in phonology to be interpreted as a hardline distinction.
+It seems more likely that the Peleset, Philistine, and Pelasgian are, respectively, the same word pronounced in ancient Egyptian, Iron Age Hebrew (Note: As in the Books of Judges, Samuel, Kings etc.) and classical Greek.
+These terms denote the same sort of people known throughout the eastern Mediterranean region.
+Nothing excludes this hypothesis and there is much to recommend it—particularly the association of all three words with coastal raiders of the same period in the Late Bronze Age collapse.

 Historian Jan Dressen has proposed that the name Peleset should be identified as an ethnonym for the inhabitants of the Bronze Age city of Pyla on Cyprus, for which he reconstructs a Linear B reading as *pu-ra-wa-tu/Pyla-wastu.
 Dressen suggests that the Peleset migration to the Levant could be linked with the occupation and abandonment of Pyla, which occurred around the time span described by the Medinet Habu reliefs.